Tomas Cabili: Journalism

 Cabili was a reporter of The Advertiser (Note: The Advertiser is a Cebu-based newspaper established in 1912.) and later a member of the staff of Cebu's The Freeman from 1924 to 1926.
 He was a correspondent of the National News Service between 1930 and 1932, and again from 1933 up to his election to the First National Assembly, and as a Lanao correspondent for the DMIM Papers and The Graphic.

 After he passed the bar examinations, he practiced law in his home province.

 Political career

 In 1934, Cabili he was appointed Justice of the Peace of the 17th Municipal District of Lanao and Acting Justice of the Peace of Dansalan, Lanao.
 In the same year, he became a delegate to the Constitutional Convention.
-He was the only delegate that did not sign the 1935 Philippine Constitution, which was ratified on February 8, 1935.
+He was the only delegate who did not sign the 1935 Philippine Constitution, which was ratified on February 8, 1935.

 In the 1935 general elections, he was elected assemblyman for his district in the First National Assembly.
 He served on the committees on agriculture, codes, franchises, provincial and municipal government, the national language, public instruction, Mindanao and special provinces, appropriations, civil service, and public lands.